duartejr/docs/README.md

 # docs

-A documentatons of my py functions.
+A documentatons of my py functions. ok